Free Products

 Your cake might still be warm or the frosting can be too soft. (butter from the frosting can get too warm and mess with the consistency that would be harder to frost) You can always cover your frosting with plastic wrap and leave in the refrigerator for a few minutes to help.
 (15-20 minutes can help).

 Tip: Always cool cakes completely before frosting.
-OR You can always do this method as I do for my business (I sell sweets on the side)
+OR You can always do this method as I do for my business.

-Day 1 Monday/Tuesday: Make fondant figures and fondant decor (I add a tiny bit of Tylose powder into my fondant; depending on how much fondant your using). or you can place small thin as long as they are layed flat on a cake board and cover with plastic wrap and leave in the fridge for 2-3 days (depends if it's dry yet).
+Day 1 & Day 2 --- Monday/Tuesday: Make fondant figures and fondant decor (I add a tiny bit of Tylose powder into my fondant; depending on how much fondant your using) or you can place small fondant items laid flat on a cake board, cover with plastic wrap and leave in the fridge for 2-3 days (depends if it's dry yet).
+You can do that with letters, or flat fondant decor or flat number toppers etc.

-Day 3 Wednesday: Bake all cake orders and wrap with plastic wrap immediately after 10-15 minutes of cooling to lock in moisture from condensation.
+Day 3 --- Wednesday: Bake all cake orders and wrap with plastic wrap immediately after 10-15 minutes of cooling to lock in moisture from condensation.
 After you wrap your cakes in plastic wrap, refrigerate until ready to use.
-I usually bake on Wednesday and decorate on Thursday and Friday.
-If I need to make a cake for the weekend; Saturday for example I will back on Thursday or Friday.
+I usually bake on Wednesday and frost cakes/crumb coat on Thursday.
+If I need to make a cake for the weekend; Saturday for example I will bake on Thursday or Friday.

-Day 4 Thursday: Crumb coat & chill day.
+Day 4 --- Thursday: Crumb coat & chill.
 Once the cakes are nice and cold don't worry about it tasting too hard.
-Once it becomes room temperature the cake will taste just as good with a soft crumb.
+Once it becomes room temperature the cake will taste just as good.
 This day I don't do any heavy decorating, I only add a small layer of frosting hence; crumb coat (it looks like a naked cake).
 Make sure you add frosting everywhere, top and bottom only enough to cover the cake but not enough to finish it.
 If you need a reference photo I will be happy to show you what I mean.
 Once you cover your cake with frosting, place it in the fridge immediately to prevent any mess or a collapse.
-You don't need to cover it up just yet as long as you don't leave your cake in the fridge for more than 1-2 days.
-Once you fill your cakes with any filling (or buttercream) and you crumb coat you are ready for the next day.
+You don't need to cover it up just yet as long as you don't leave your cake in the fridge for more than 2-3 days.
+Once you fill your cakes with any filling (or buttercream) and you crumb coat (looks like a naked cake; barely frosting but enough to cover the edges) you are ready for the next day.
+If cakes are due the next day I normally final coat the last frosting layer and add decorations tomorrow.

 Why did my cake stick to my pan?

-The pan may not have been greased and floured enough or properly.
+The pan may not have been greased and floured enough properly.

 Why are there holes or tunnels in my cake?